JarryChou/etsi-qkd-api/README.md

 pip install -r requirements.txt
 ```

+As evident, the app uses the [Qt5](www.qt.io) software to code the GUI.
 You might get some OS-specific depedency errors while installing the requirements.
 For example, on a new Ubuntu VM I had some errors due to missing GNU/GCC compilers.
 These errors might be different depending on your OS, but on Ubuntu you can resolve them typically by

 ```
 sudo apt-get update